-An alternative method of making up GTIN-14's is to make up a new GTIN-13 and place a zero at the front of it as the indicator.
-If this method is used the GTIN-13 must be a new unique number.
-Avoid placing a zero at the start of an existing GTIN-13 that is in use on another item because computers do not recognise zeroes at the start of numbers.
-A GTIN-14 made up in this manner from an existing GTIN-13 will be the same as the original GTIN-13 to a computer decoding a bar code and the system will be unable to distinguish between the traded unit and the consumer item.
+The preferred method of making up GTIN-14s is to simply make up a new GTIN-13 and place a zero at the front of it to expand it to fourteen digits.
+The GTIN-13 must be a new unique number.
+Avoid placing a zero at the start of an existing GTIN-13 that is already in use on another item.
+Computers do not recognise zeroes at the start of numbers.
+A GTIN-14 made up in this manner from an existing GTIN-13 will be the same as the original GTIN-13 to a computer decoding a bar code and the system will be unable to distinguish between the traded unit and the consumer unit.